Fast Generation of Pipek-Mezey Wannier Functions via the Co-Iterative Augmented Hessian Method: Computational details

 \section{Computational details}

-We implemented the $k$-CIAH for PMWF optimization in a developer version of \textsc{PySCF}~\cite{Sun18WIRCMS,Sun20JCP}, which relies on \textsc{Libcint}~\cite{Sun15JCC} for evaluating Gaussian integrals.
-The orbitals to be localized are Kohn--Sham orbitals generated with the Perdew--Burke--Ernzerhof (PBE) exchange--correlation functional~\cite{Perdew96PRL} on uniform $k$-point meshes that include the $\Gamma$-point.
+We implemented the $k$-CIAH for PMWF optimization in a developer version of \textsc{PySCF}~\cite{Sun18WIRCMS,Sun20JCP}, which relies on \textsc{Libcint}~\cite{Sun15JCC} for evaluating Gaussian integrals. \myred{The core CIAH implementation for iterative diagonalization of the augmented Hessian originally implemented in PySCF for CIAH-based molecular PM localization~\cite{Sun16arXiv} is kept unchanged, and only the gradient and Hessian--vector product routines are redefined using the expressions derived in \cref{subsec:optimization_PMWFs}.
+All parameters originally introduced in Ref.~\onlinecite{Sun16arXiv} for CIAH-based molecular PM localization, including those used in the Davidson solver, are therefore adopted here directly without further reoptimization.} The orbitals to be localized are Kohn--Sham orbitals generated with the Perdew--Burke--Ernzerhof (PBE) exchange--correlation functional~\cite{Perdew96PRL} on uniform $k$-point meshes that include the $\Gamma$-point.
 Time-reversal symmetry is enforced in both the mean-field calculations and the PMWF optimization as described in \cref{subsec:real_rotations}, so that the resulting WFs are real-valued.
 All calculations employ Goedecker--Teter--Hutter (GTH) pseudopotentials optimized for PBE~\cite{Goedecker96PRB,Hartwigsen98PRB} together with the GTH-cc-pVDZ Gaussian basis sets~\cite{Ye22JCTC}.
 Range-separated density fitting~\cite{Ye21JCPa,Ye21JCPb} is used to construct the Coulomb matrix.